knoexus/swansea-M37-data-vis/cw2/data1_1.md

 {(dataprep|}
 1. Data Spacing -> z-axis x 6.7 times
 2. Subset extraction:
-To remove the surface the bear is leaning on with extract the susbset within the y-axis: (0 — 511) -> (230 — 350)
+To remove the surface the bear is leaning (lying) on and the volume right before the sign, we extract the susbset within the y-axis: (0 — 511) -> (230 — 350)

 {|dataprep)}